alextanhongpin/architecture-decision-records/architecture/001-step-driven-development.md

 For the last point, we could have just tested the send welcome email step independently.

+In short, if all the steps are mockable, and there are no inlined steps, there is no value in mocking the steps for testing.

 ## Data pipelines

 Basically, we want to treat each step as a black box, where only the input and output matters, and can be pipe to the next step.